LEEYJ1021/korea-freight-rail-resilience-analysis/README.md

 ```

 ---
 ---

 # Revision Materials — Review Response (v2)

-This section documents all supplementary analyses, corrected figures, and simulation data added in response to reviewer comments.
+This section documents all supplementary analyses, corrected figures, and simulation data added in response to the first round of reviewer comments.
 All materials live in the `revision/` folder and are fully self-contained: scripts read from `revision/data/` and write to `revision/figures/`.

----

 ## Summary of Changes